InterFair: Debiasing with Natural Language Feedback for Fair Interpretable Predictions: : Interactive Fair Debiasing

+We highlight that even an algorithmically debiased model can have failure modes and one potential option is to \emph{fix} the problem at the inference time.
+We argue that human users are better at fixing the failure cases that a model is unable to learn from the training data.
+We also assume that the model parameters remain frozen during the fixing process, and users only interact with the final prediction and its associated hidden model states.

+\paragraph{Task and Base Model} We start with a frozen model that is algorithmically debiased and allow users to interact and edit its rationale at the inference time towards lower bias.
+Since rationales are tied to task prediction, the user should edit them without lowering the task performance.
+Primarily, the users are encouraged to find better low-bias replacements for tokens highly important for both task performance and revealing bias.
+To this end, we hypothesize a system, \textbf{\ours{}}, to achieve a fair balance between task performance and bias.

+For the scope of this paper, we use classification as the predictive task and text only as the input modality.
+For the base model, we use an LSTM classification model, trained using the procedure described in \citet{he2022controlling}.
+The classification model generates a prediction and a pair of normalized scores (between 0 and 1) for each input token for its contribution toward task rationale and bias rationale.
+While large language models (LLMs) can be superior classifiers, the opaqueness of these models hinders faithful perturbation of rationales, which is one of the goals of this work.

+During operation, the user queries with a text input for the classification task (e.g.,~predicting the profession from a biography) and a known bias variable (e.g.,~gender).
+After querying, the user receives the prediction, rationales (with importance scores) for the task prediction, and the bias variable.
+Since the goal is to potentially disentangle the bias from the predictive task, we restrict users to directly modify the bias rationales only.
+A change in the bias rationales will trigger a change in the task rationales and, finally, in the prediction.
+Since rationales are in natural language (tokens), we enable users to interact in natural language (NL). \ours{}~converts the NL feedback to be actionable for the model to update its rationales.

-\subsection{Parsing NL feedback}
+\subsection{Parsing NL Feedback}

+Rationales are presented to the users with importance scores for each input token (see \Cref{fig: model}).
+To directly modify the bias rationales, users can increase or decrease the bias importance score for each token accordingly.
+For example, in the \Cref{fig: model} example, it is prudent to decrease the bias importance for the word \texttt{model} and increase the bias importance for \texttt{Agnela Lindvall}.

-The simplest form of feedback would be to provide a critique/correction on the bias energy of a certain input token by indicating whether would they be \texttt{high}, or \texttt{low}.
-To convert an NL feedback to actionable feedback for all input tokens, we treat it as a sequence labeling task.
-Specifically, we use a parser $f_p$ that encodes the NL feedback, the bias variable (e.g. gender) and the original task input and produces a sequence of \texttt{High} / \texttt{Low} / \texttt{NA} labels for the complete input token sequence.
+The simplest form of feedback is to provide feedback on the bias importance of a certain input token by indicating whether they would be \texttt{high} or \texttt{low}.
+However, we expect users to have linguistic variations in their queries.
+To generalize the process of parsing the NL feedback to actionable feedback for all input tokens, we treat it as a sequence labeling task.
+Specifically, we build a parser that encodes the NL feedback, the bias variable (e.g., gender), and the original task input and produces a sequence of \texttt{High} / \texttt{Low} / \texttt{NA} labels for the complete input token sequence.
 An example feedback and its parse are shown in \Cref{table:parsing}.
-Such an approach allows us to encode complex feedback where the user wants to provide feedback on multiple input tokens (see \Cref{fig:framework}).
+Such an approach allows us to encode complex feedback on multiple input tokens (see \Cref{fig: model}).